-An Accessory Dwelling Unit (ADU), also know as a "Secondary Dwelling unit", a "Granny unit", or an "In-Law Unit", attached or detached, on a single lot of record to be used for in-laws-quarters, a guesthouse, or rental, is allowed in residential districts if minimum development standards of the zoning district can be met.
-The City also allows the development of a Junior ADU (JADU), which is a smaller unit converted out of existing space.
-JADU's are required to have an "efficiency kitchen" but can share a bathroom with the main home.
+An Accessory Dwelling Unit (ADU), also know as a "Secondary Dwelling unit", a "Granny unit", or an "In-Law Unit", attached or detached, on a single lot of record is allowed where single-family or multi-family dwellings are a permitted land use.
+The City also allows the development of a Junior ADU (JADU), which is constructed within the walls of the proposed or existing single-family residence.
+JADU's are required to have a separate entrance and an "efficiency kitchen" but can share a bathroom with the main home.
 ADUs and JADUs are subject to the development standards and requirements found in Chapter 18.84 of the Municipal Code.

 Your Path to a Completed ADU

 The following checklists can assist you with answering any questions you may have about your property and building an Accessory Dwelling Unit:

 Before applying for a Building Permit, contact a Planning staff member at firstname.lastname@example.org to confirm the Zoning designation for the proposed location of the ADU and any additional requirements.